hope-ui/hope-ui/README.md

 Hope UI uses CSS variables for all it's design tokens e.g. colors, shadows, breapoints, etc...

 If you intend to customise the default `theme` to match your design requirements, you can override all css variables.

+The list of available css variables can be found in `src/styles/_theme.scss`.

 For example to override the primary color palette :